FSA flag

 Vexventures

-Current Issue of Crux Australis: Issue No. 146
+Recent Issue of Crux Australis: Issue No. 148

-The most recent issue of Crux Australis is No. 146 [Volume 36/2] issued for the period April - June 2023.
-This issue was published late in October 2023.
-Issue No. 147 for the period July - September 2023 has been delayed.
+The most recent issue of Crux Australis is No. 148 [Volume 36/4] nominally issued for the period October - December 2023.
+This issue was published late in April 2024.
+Issue No. 147 was also issued at the same time (see below), but Issue No. 149 for the period January - March 2024 has been delayed.

 The contents are: